lehidalgo/mastering-llms/README.md

 ## Transformers & Self-Attention for NLP

-The transformer model, which uses self-attention mechanisms, is the backbone of most LLMs.
-Here are some resources to understand transformers and self-attention mechanisms:
+The transformer model, which uses self-attention mechanisms, forms the backbone of most LLMs.
+Here are some resources to help you to understand transformers and self-attention mechanisms:

 1. [The Illustrated Transformer](http://jalammar.github.io/illustrated-transformer/): This blog post by Jay Alammar provides a visual and intuitive understanding of how transformers work.